A levels at grades A*AA, achieved in one sitting over a study period of no longer than two years. A-levels must include:

 UCAT exemptions/waivers are not granted under any circumstances.
 If you are unable to take the UCAT for any reason, our advice will be to reapply for the following application cycle.

-Candidates MUST be 18 or over by the end of course enrolment (mid-September).
+Candidates MUST be 18 or over by the end of the second week of course enrolment.
 If applicants are under 18 at the start of the course, they can apply for deferred entry if they will meet the age requirement the following year.

 GCSE English Language grade 6